Remove the primary user from Intune devices with powershell (Switch to shared device)

 How can I remove the primary user to switch the device to a shared device?

-When a device has no primary user assigned it is a shared device.
-Shared devices has an identification label on the device in the company portal.
-One shared devices all users have the possibility to install apps.
-Self-service actions are not available by devices operate in the shared mode.
+When a device has no primary user assignment, it is categorized as a shared device.
+These shared devices are identifiable through a unique identification label displayed in the company portal.
+In this shared mode, all users have the capability to install apps on the device.
+However, self-service actions are not accessible when devices are operating in shared mode.

-In this section we will look at how you can delete the primary user of all device / a list of devices automatically via powershell script.
+In this section we will look at how you can delete the primary user of all devices / a list of devices automatically via a powershell script.

 I have uploaded the customized script to my Git repository.
-Before you run it, you should adjust the filter so that only the devices you want to change are changed.
+Before you run it, you should adjust the filter so that only the devices you want to change are touched.

-Here is a example how to add an filter to only update Windows Devices with an specifc version:
+Here is an example how to add a filter to only update Windows devices with a specific version:

 $filter = "*10.0.19045*"